Loading...

 |---|---|---|---|---|

-Follow these tips to ensure your photos produce the most accurate centering detection.
+Follow these tips to ensure your photos produce the most accurate centering detection on both sides.

 Centering refers to how evenly the card's image is positioned within its borders.
 Perfect centering would be 50/50 on both left/right and top/bottom, but this is rare in practice.
 Centering is measured on both the front and back of every card.

 A centering ratio like "60/40" means one border is 60% of the combined border width while the opposite border is 40%.
 For example, if the left border is 1.8mm and the right border is 1.2mm, the combined width is 3.0mm, making it 60/40 (1.8 / 3.0 = 0.60).
 The closer to 50/50, the better the centering.
-For most grading companies, the worse of the two axes (left/right vs top/bottom) determines the overall centering score.
+The worse of the two axes (left/right vs top/bottom) determines the centering score for that side.

 PSA tightened their Gem Mint 10 centering from 60/40 to 55/45 on the front in Q1 2025.
 This means cards that would have qualified for a PSA 10 before may now max out at a 9.
 The back centering requirement remained at 75/25.
 The change applies to all card types submitted after the update, and it has reduced the percentage of cards receiving Gem Mint 10 grades.